juntao/austin-elevenlabs/README.md

 DEMO

+An open-source smart hardware device configured to chat to people about Austin in voice.
+Perfect for new comers or anyone who wants to move to Austin.
+It can chat about

+* History
+* Culture
+* Local politics
+* Housing
+* Schools
+* Neighborhoods
+* Current weather
+* Current events

 ## Quick start with an EchoKit device

 This utilizes a server we already set up.
 It will be taken down after the hackathon.
 You should start and run your own server.